Life at BELL Rhode Island

 - 6:00 – 7:00pm: Dinner.
 Students help with set-up and clean-up

 - 7:00 – 8:00pm: Recreation time

 - 10:00pm: In tent

 There are also several special days when the schedule is different.
 These include:

 - A day on the Brown campus exploring the facilities and talking to faculty and students

-- Two days of kayaking instruction and exploring nearby salt marshes
+- A day of kayaking instruction and exploring nearby salt marshes

 - A day on a Low Ropes course